pgm-meesakveld/pgm-meesakveld/README.md

 <br>

 ### 🤝 Connect with me:
-If you have any questions/feedback, please do not hesitate to reach out to me!
+Feel free to reach me if you have a project, idea, suggestion or just to chat.

 <div style="display: flex; gap: 0.5rem;">
   <a href="https://www.linkedin.com/in/meesakveld/" target="_blank">